How are you doing with your latest New Year’s resolutions? Did you make any resolutions involving your canine companion?

 2. Calculate the number of calories your dog needs.

-You can’t really know how much to feed your dog if you don’t know how many calories your pet needs each day.
+You can’t know how much to feed your dog if you don’t know how many calories your pet needs each day.
 Overfeeding a dog is easy — which helps explain why more than half of U.S. dogs are overweight or obese.

 3. Evaluate the food and treats your dog is currently eating and calculate how much of each you can feed.